-Justice Alfonse Chigamov Owiny-Dollo successfully commended the delegates upon concluding the conference.
+Hon.
+Justice Alfonse Chigamoy Owiny-Dollo commended the delegates upon successfully concluding the conference.
 He appreciated them for their commitment and a sense of purpose.
 He noted that the presenters and delegates exhaustively discussed all topics per the program.
-He stated that the highlight of the conference was Case Backloa reduction presentation on strategies and their implementation; the Tanzania Judiciary's experience.
+He stated that the highlight of the conference was the presentation on Case Backlog reduction strategies and their implementation; the Tanzania Judiciary's experience.